 Turbo mode is incredible!
 I don’t know how long it is meant to run at that level, because the manual doesn’t mention it.
 High is also very impressive and the manual states two continuous hours on that mode!

 Given the way Manker likes to add many different modes to its flashlights, I was pleased that it was much easier to operate than their operational diagram indicates.
 The Manker U11 is one of my favorites… but it requires some programming to utilize all it has to offer.

 As much as the Mk34 is a heavy-duty light, I’m not sure how useful it would be for search and rescue, or for times when you see to see at a distance.
 Its purpose is to “flood” an area with intense light.
 If you needed to see beyond a few hundred feet, it’s not going to assist you much.

 Due to the floody nature of the MK34’s LED’s, this is even a good indoor light, since you can set it down and literally illuminate an entire room.

-Special Note Regarding Batteries!!
+Special Recommendation Regarding Batteries!!

 The manual states that the MK34 works best on high drain, unprotected cells.
 This is 100% true!